 (b) for our legitimate interests (Article 6(1)(f) GDPR).
 This may be our basis for processing:

 i) correspondence, account, social media and visitor data (as we have an interest in properly administering our business and communications, and in developing our business with interested parties);

 ii) transaction data (as we have an interest in making and receiving payments promptly and in recovering debts);

 iii) any personal data identified in this Notice where necessary in connection with legal claims (as we have an interest in the protection and assertion of our and your legal rights and the legal rights of others); and

 iv) any personal data identified in this Notice in connection with backups of any element of our IT systems or databases containing that personal data (as we have an interest in ensuring the resilience of our IT systems and the integrity and recoverability of our data).

 1.10 We may also process any of your personal data where necessary for compliance with a legal obligation to which we are subject (Article 6(c) GDPR), or in order to protect your or another individual’s vital interests (Article 6(d) GDPR).

 2.1 We may disclose your personal data to our insurers and/or professional advisers as necessary for the purposes of obtaining and maintaining insurance coverage, managing risks, obtaining professional advice and managing legal disputes.

-2.2 We may disclose personal data to our suppliers or subcontractors in connection with the uses described above.
+2.2 We may disclose personal data to our suppliers or subcontractors or approved distributors in connection with the uses described above.
 For example, we may disclose: